Spanish Parts of Speech (Part 2)

 El español es un idioma muy bonito.

-Spanish is a beatific language.
+Spanish is a beautiful language.

 El inglés es muy difícil aprender.